segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 });
 ```

-For more information about choosing which events to track, event naming and more, check out [Analytics Academy](https://segment.com/academy/).
+For more information about choosing which events to track, event naming, and more, check out [Analytics Academy](https://segment.com/academy/){:target="_blank"}.

 The only required argument on Track calls in Analytics.js is an `event` name string.
 Read more about how Segment recommends [naming your events](/docs/connections/spec/track#event).